November 3, 2025

 Put yourself in the speaker’s shoes.
 If they are talking about something exciting, look excited.
 If it is a sad topic, don’t sit there smiling from ear to ear.
 Identify what the speaker is feeling and do your best to match it.

-The information being presented to you may be foreign and unfamiliar.
+The information being presented to you may be foreign, unfamiliar, and something that you may not even agree with.
 Keep the negative criticism to a minimum.
 Once you go down that mental road, it’s hard to turn around.

 All positive relationships are fueled by effective communication.
 When communicating, listening to information is just as important as providing it.
-Strengthening your listening skills will make you an active and valuable member of any conversation.
+Strengthening your listening skills will enable you to be an active and valuable member of any conversation.

 If you're in a creative business and have ever created content, you know how important it is....